Negative Thoughts – The Secret Cause of Your Low Self-Esteem?

 - negative core beliefs (I’m no good, I’m not as smart as other people, I’ll never win)

 Not all forms of negative thinking are as obvious as the above.
-Some of the ones that can erode your esteem the most are far more insidious, such as:
+Some of the ones that can erode your esteem the most are far more insidious, such as the following.

 What do I do if my negative thinking is destroying my self-esteem?